accordproject/ergo/docs/Language.md

 ## Comments

-Comments in Jura are written in a commonly used style:
+Comments in Ergo are written in a commonly used style:

 ```
 // This is a single line comment